 To find a math teacher who can communicate effectively is a gift.
 We have a found several and intend on keeping them very happy!

 Our outstanding teachers ensure that their students can not only do math, but also understand math.
 That’s the difference, and it makes a huge difference in performance.
-As an example, please ask around about Jesse Brockwell in Old Saybrook, Essex, and Old Lyme or Galen Cawley in Branford, Madison, and Guilford.
-Each is known as the best math tutor in their respective geographic areas.

 We tutor our Connecticut students in Geometry, Algebra I, Alegebra II, Pre-Calculus, Calculus as well as K-8 math.

 Many of our parents have discovered that our tutoring programs provide a huge advantage in ensuring math success.

 While math causes problems throughout middle school and high school for many students, science usually is trouble-free until sophomore year.

 We have hired several outstanding chemistry teachers to meet the demands of students who no longer find science fun when they start taking chemistry classes.